PoomSmart/EmojiFonts/README.md

 # Theming

 Theming scripts for all emojis vendors produce the font in TTC format.
 The font may be used by EmojiFontManager iOS tweak, and is guaranteed to work on iOS 6 and higher.
-Ensure that you executed `./apple.sh HD` before following instructions below.
+Ensure that you executed `./apple.sh macOS HD` before following instructions below.

 It is recommended to limit the depth of clone to `1` (`git clone --depth 1 REPO-URL`) because the repository size is usually big.